-The WIC programs provides nutrition assistance and support to pregnant and breastfeeding women and families with children from birth to five years old.
+The WIC program provides nutrition assistance and support to pregnant and breastfeeding women and families with children from birth to five years old.

-WIC providess nutrition education and services, breastfeeding promotion and education, monthly food prescription of nutritious foods; and access to health-care services.
+WIC provides nutrition education and services, breastfeeding promotion and education, monthly food prescription of nutritious foods, and access to health-care services.

 WIC saves lives and improves the health of nutritionally at-risk women, infants and children.
 The program's success is seen in its contributions to: